Leaders of team-related ventures can learn the true nature of leadership. Authentic leaders bestow feelings of “greatness” — they don’t take them.

 It is also stated in Chronicles 15:7, 'Be strong and of good courage for there is reward for your work.'

 Authentic leaders who understand the real game is not always wins and losses or the bottom line on a spreadsheet, will not only win championships but are champions in the process!
+No matter your level of leadership or coaching, let's strive to become authentic leaders.

 Each organization conducts interviews a little differently.
 Every Head Coach has his own way to interview candidates as well.